 If you survive through studying architecture and graduate without a passion for it, it is likely that you just persevered and didn’t enjoy it.

-A successful study and practice of Architecture is driven by passion.
+A successful study and practice of Architecture are driven by passion.

 Your creative juice is fueled by your passion which can drive exceptional architectural works.